uwcsc/codeybot/README.md

 Set these into your `.env` file.
 Make sure to not push these changes to git.

 - `DISCORD_TOKEN`: the bot's token, found in the Discord Developer Portal.
 DO NOT REVEAL THIS TOKEN; ANYONE WITH THIS TOKEN CAN CONTROL YOUR BOT.
+- `GITHUB_ACCESS_TOKEN`: a personal access token of your GitHub account.
+DO NOT REVEAL THIS TOKEN; IT CAN BE USED TO TAKE CONTROL OF YOUR GITHUB ACCOUNT AND REPOSITORIES.

 ## Prerequisites